Group Size

 Rest and Acclimatization at Namche

-Namche Bazaar is known as gateway to the high Himalayas.
-It is also the main trading center and a capital of Sherpa land.
-We will take a day of rest in Namche for acclimatization purpose.
-We will take a short hike to the ancient Sherpa village of Thame to wintness the rich Sherpa culture or we can also visit nearby Khumjung, Khunde or Khongde villages.
-Shopping in marketplace of Namche is another fine idea.
-National Park Head office, Museum and monasteries are other places of interest.
-The area is clustered with cafes, shops, bakeries and restaurants.
-The place supports facilities of post office, hospital, government health post.
-Internet access is also available at Namche so that you can contact your near ones before heading towards Lobuche peak.
+Namche Bazaar is known as a gateway to the high Himalayas.
+It is also the main trading center and the capital of Sherpa land.
+We will take a day of rest in Namche for acclimatization purposes.
+We will take a short hike to the ancient Sherpa village of Thame to witness the rich Sherpa culture, or we can also visit the nearby villages of Khumjung, Khunde, or Khongde.

 Meals: